The Department of Physics

 Welcome to the Graduate Program at Umass Boston

 Here you will find information about the MS in Applied Physics at Umass Boston, the classes we provide for science teachers that count towards the MEd degree at UMass Boston, and also the PhD in Physics at UMass Amherst, in which you may elect to have a research adviser at UMass Boston.
 Below we describe research topics, sources of financial support, and examples of employers in Massachusetts who hire physics graduates.
+For further information about enroling in the MS in Applied Physics, send an email to Prof. Arnason, the director of the graduate program.

 MS in Applied Physics